6 Ways You Can Earn Cash and Rewards With Your Fitness Tracker

 Here’s a screenshot of my own AchieveMint account:

-Achievemint currently syncs with a number of fitness, lifestyle and social media apps, including Fitbit, RunKeeper, Twitter, Foursquare, Jawbone, Garmin, MyFitnessPal, and many more.
+Achievement currently syncs with a number of fitness, lifestyle and social media apps, including Fitbit, RunKeeper, Twitter, Foursquare, Jawbone, Garmin, MyFitnessPal, and many more.

-If you frequent your neighborhood Walgreens at all, you probably already have a Balance Rewards account.
+Like Achievement, Balance Rewards account.
 Connect your Fitbit or other fitness tracker to your account from your Dashboard to earn points for your daily fitness activities.
 5000 points is worth a $5 store coupon.

 And yes, it is crazy hard to find the page where you sync up your apps, so I’m including a shortcut.
 Log in, then go here: https://www.walgreens.com/steps/appmarket.jsp